Open the App

 Seamus Heaney often reflects on his childhood in Northem

-stand.
-This poem is consistent with th
+island.
+This poem is consistent w

 My Last Duchess by Robert Browning